RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Understanding_Risk.md

     1. An Asset can be impacted by multiple Vulnerabilities and Threats (the Vulnerability and Threat red boxes include multiple sections to convey there are multiple)
-    2. Likelihood of Exploit can also be viewed from an Asset point of view also (i.e. for all Threats and Vulnerabilities that affect that asset)
+    2. Likelihood of Exploitation can also be viewed from an Asset point of view also (i.e. for all Threats and Vulnerabilities that affect that asset)
 3. Remediation